wtsi-npg/npg_conda/README.md

 set explicitly, as is the artefacts directory, where the built packages will appear (these are both mounted into the container).

-The artefacts directory can be used by multiple build, sequentially.
+The artefacts directory can be used by multiple builds, sequentially.
 It will accumulate built packages that will be used as dependencies by later builds.
 Alternatively, you may prefer to push the built packages to a Conda channel and have later builds find them